Processes a command generated by user action such as typing certain keys or pressing the mouse button.

 delete.
 By definition such action methods do not return a value.

 The client object sending the key down event.

-true if the command is handled;
+YES if the command is handled;

-false if the command is not handled.
+NO if the command is not handled.
 If not handled, the event passes to the client.